Domestic Abuse policy

 Responding to a Report of Domestic Abuse

-On receiving a report of domestic abuse directly from a survivor, an interview with the survivor will be offered within 24 hours (same‐sex interviews will be facilitated where requested).
+On receiving a report of domestic abuse directly from a survivor, an interview with the survivor will be attempted within 24 hours (same‐sex interviews will be facilitated where requested).
 Where this is not possible due to the weekend, or a bank holiday, the person will be referred to a relevant support agency or interviewed on the next available working day.
 Where a report of domestic abuse is received via a professional third party e.g., a police officer, we will seek to establish from the third party what details have been taken from the survivor, what support is in place and what is required from us.
 Where required, we will then contact the survivor directly and offer an interview as above.

 We will ensure that the survivor is aware of referrals that will be made on their behalf from the beginning of the process and seek agreement from them to any referrals.